wsu808/wsu_cubari/bondage.md

 ------------------------------------------------------------------------------------------------------------------------------------

 ```
-Disclaimer
+Disclaimer:
 The information on this website is for illustrative purposes only.
-The creator is not responsible for out-of-date information or changes in the prices presented above.
+We are not responsible for out-of-date information or changes in the prices presented above.
 ```

 <p align=center><small>Made with 🍆 by wasu</small></p>